gummesson/jekyll-rake-boilerplate/README.md

 `rake post["Post title"]` creates a new post in the `_posts` directory by reading the default template file, adding the title you've specified and generating a filename by using the current date and the title.

-`rake draft["Post title"]` creates a new post in the `_drafts` directory by reading the default template file, adding the title you've specified and generating a filename by using the current date and the title.
+`rake draft["Post title"]` creates a new post in the `_drafts` directory by reading the default template file, adding the title you've specified and generating a filename.

+`rake publish["post-title"]` moves a post from the `_drafts` directory to the `_posts` directory and appends the current date to it.

 `rake page["Page title","Path/to/folder"]` creates a new page.
 If the file path is not specified the page will get placed in the site's source directory.